Shimizu-Technology/shimizu-order-suite/docs/paypal_integration.md

 # PayPal Integration API Documentation

-This document provides technical details on the PayPal Advanced/Expanded Checkout integration in the Hafaloha API.
+This document provides technical details on the PayPal Advanced/Expanded Checkout integration in the Shimizu Order Suite.

 ## API Endpoints